1. What is a proctor?

 2. Do I need a proctor?

 You may need a proctor if your instructor requires that you take your exams in a secure testing environment.
-If you live in the Greater Lansing Area you can test at the Main Campus Course Testing Center, West Campus Student Services, or Livingston County Center in Howell.
+If you live in the Greater Lansing Area you can test at the Downtown Campus Course Testing Center, West Campus Student Services, East Campus or the Livingston County Center in Howell.

-If you live outside the Greater Lansing Area and would like to test off campus, then you will need to locate a proctor to administer your exam(s).
+If you live outside the Greater Lansing Area and would like to test off campus, then you will need to locate a college testing center closer to you to administer your exam(s).

 3. How do I setup a proctor?

 - To set up a proctor, contact someone at your local college or university testing center.
-If they are willing to proctor your exam, get the proctor's name, phone number and email address.
-Make sure to ask if the proctor charges a fee for services.
+You can usually find testing center information on the college website.
+Almost all college testing centers provide this service for other students.
+Record the proctor's name, phone number and email address.
+Make sure to review if the proctor charges a fee for services.
 Fees are the responsibility of the student.

 - Once you have the proctor's information please enter the information on the LCC Online Course Proctor Request Form.